-No matter who you are—and how non-bridezilla you pride yourself on being—I’m willing to bet you’ll be taking your bridal look pretty seriously on your wedding day.
-After all, our wedding days are our most seen, most photographed days of our lives!
+No matter who you are—and how non-bridezilla you pride yourself on being—I’m willing to bet you’ll be taking your bridal look pretty seriously.
 That said, you wouldn’t buy a dress and only try it on for the first time the morning of your wedding, would you?
 Thought not!
 So why would you ever try your bridal hair and makeup on for the first time the morning of your wedding?
-That’s why the wedding hair trial and the wedding makeup trial exist—to help you lock in your look and give you peace of mind that there will be no surprises come crunch time.
+That’s why the wedding makeup trial and wedding hair trial exist—to help you lock in your look and give you peace of mind that there will be no surprises come crunch time.

-Here’s everything you need to know about your wedding hair trial and wedding makeup trial.
+Here’s everything you need to know about your wedding makeup trial and wedding hair trial.

 Choose your pros wisely.

-Usually your bridal hair and makeup trials are pretty close to your wedding—within a couple months at most.
+Usually the hair and makeup trials for your wedding take place pretty close to your big day—within a couple months at most.
 This means you’re not trying out your stylists at this point—you’re way past that!
-Long before your trial, you need to be shopping around for stylists, which brides typically do by browsing their portfolios and social media accounts, checking their online reviews, and comparing the stylists’ overall aesthetics.
+Long before your trial, you need to be shopping around for beauty pros, which brides typically do by browsing their portfolios and social media accounts, checking their online reviews, and comparing the stylists’ overall aesthetics.
 Choosing a great stylist is the most essential step to a successful trial and, naturally, a wedding look you’ll love!
 Once you’ve picked your stylist, feel free to buddy up with them before your trial—send mood boards, like their social posts, or just say hi!
-Colleen Griffin of Aphrodite Salon in Portland, Maine says with her best brides, she’s communicated for a year or more before the wedding—then at the trial, “It’s like seeing an old friend!”
+Colleen Griffin of Aphrodite Salon in Portland, Maine says with her best brides, she’s communicated for a year or more before the wedding—then at the wedding makeup trial and/or hair trial, “It’s like seeing an old friend!”

 Figure out what you want.